Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

-for homotopy parameter~\(\theta\), for at least the domain \(0\leq\theta\leq1\)\,.
+for homotopy parameter~\(\theta\), for at least \(0\leq\theta\leq1\)\,.
 Then we analyse this family, and set parameter \(\theta=1\) to recover results about the original~\cref{eq:nfspp}.
-One might imagine parameter~\(\theta\) is a sort of `temperature' in that when \(\theta=0\) the slow variables~\(\uv \) are `frozen', but when \(\theta=1\) the system has `warmed' to become the original `out-of-equilibrium', finite~\(\epsilon\), system.
+One might imagine parameter~\(\theta\) is a `temperature' in that when \(\theta=0\) the slow variables~\(\uv \) are `frozen', but when \(\theta=1\) the system has `warmed' to become the original `out-of-equilibrium', finite~\(\epsilon\), system.

 Now proceed along familiar lines.
 First find equilibria: the system~\cref{eq:nfsppp} has a manifold of equilibria for parameter \(\theta=0\) and \(\vec v^*=\cV(\uv ^*)\).
 Second, change to coordinates local to each equilibria.
 We introduce new slow and fast variables, familiarly called \(\xv\) and~\(\yv\), according to the linear transformation